DIY Kitchen Curtains Made From A Pretty Fabric Shower Curtain

 I didn’t hem the panels yet because I wanted to check the measurements.
 Am I glad I did.
 Do you see this??
 I measured everything the same.
 I promise I did.
 I’m blaming the problem on the tape measure.

 I don’t know how this panel ended up like this.
-The tension rod is a little bowed from being up there so long but it didn’t cause this problem.
+The tension rod is a little bowed from being tense for so long (funny) but it didn’t cause this problem.

 The other panel is uneven too but not as bad.
 I took the panels down.
 Now we have a bare window.
 I refuse to put up the old curtain.

 And I have this mess on the bar and kitchen table.
 I ordered another tension rod from Amazon.
 The rod is a little thicker…not sure that is the word I’m looking for.